 Where to Stay: Camping at Coward Springs or William Creek

 Coward Springs and William Creek are some of the most popular Oodnadatta Track camping spots.
 Both have accommodation for tents and a caravan park with toilets and showers.
-Camping at Coward Springs is $15 per person per night and William Creek is $12 per person.
+Camping at Coward Springs is $15 per person per night, and William Creek is $12 per person.
+If Oodnadatta camping isn’t on your agenda, the William Creek Hotel also offers hotel rooms and air-conditioned cottages.

-William Creek to Oodnadatta (201 kms // 2.5 hours)
+William Creek To Oodnadatta (201 Kms // 2.5 Hours)

 Anna Creek